ÀÏ˾»úÎçÒ¹¸£Àû

 Normal due date

-Individuals are usually required to pay any outstanding income tax and Class 4 national insurance, and capital gains tax due for the tax year by 31 January following the end of the tax year (ie 31 January 2026 for the 2024/25 tax year).
-From 6 April 2024, the mandatory requirement to pay Class 2 national insurance contributions is removed.
+Individuals are usually required to pay any outstanding income tax and Class 4 national insurance, and capital gains tax due for the tax year by 31 January following the end of the tax year (ie 31 January 2027 for the 2025/26 tax year).
+From 6 April 2024, the mandatory requirement to pay Class 2 national insurance contributions is removed, but voluntary Class 2 contributions are still collected via the self assessment return for those with trading profits that are people the small profits threshold.
 See the Class 2 national insurance contributions guidance note.

 However, individuals who dispose of residential UK property are required to make a payment of capital gains tax within 60 days of completion.
 See the Disposals of UK land ― capital gains tax compliance regime guidance note.